14 Best Basement Flooring Options Right Now

 1. Interlocking raised modular vinyl or carpet tiles

 Usually, the basement is one of the places in homes that experience maximum water damage.
-That’s why it’s essential to have a waterproof flooring to prevent further damage.
+That’s why it’s essential to have waterproof flooring to prevent further damage.
 Therefore, we recommend using interlocking flooring tiles available in different build materials, like vinyl and carpet.

 The finished surface is slightly raised from the floor by pegs, allowing air to circulate underneath.
 Therefore, the ground moisture that permeates through the slab can dry up eventually.
-Furthermore, these interlocking materials are waterproof and mold resistant, thus capable of withstanding basement floods.
+Furthermore, these interlocking materials are waterproof and mold-resistant, thus capable of withstanding basement floods.

 Again, they’re very much like enlarged jigsaw puzzle pieces, snapping into place with minimum effort.
 Also, you can easily remove them when needed.
-Since they are raised, interlocking carpet and tiles create air pockets that act as insulators to keep the area warmer (as opposed to stepping over a concrete floor).
+Since they are raised, interlocking carpets and tiles create air pockets that act as insulators to keep the area warmer (as opposed to stepping over a concrete floor).

 Apart from that, you can sweep subfloor imperfections under the carpet tiles, thanks to their raised structure.
 But if the disparity is more than ¼ inch, you will need to undertake some floor prep, or else the tiles won’t align properly.